joshstevens19/simple-uniswap-sdk/README.md

 const tokenFactoryPublic = new TokenFactoryPublic( tokenContractAddress,
-  ChainId.MAINNET
+  {
+    chainId: ChainId.MAINNET,
     // you can pass in the provider url as well if you want
     // providerUrl: YOUR_PROVIDER_URL,
+  }
 );

 const ethereumAddress = '0xB1E6079212888f0bE0cf55874B2EB9d7a5e02cD9';